FL33TW00D/ember/README.md

 # Ember - Ollama-like interface for embedding models

-Ember offers ANE accelerated embedding models with a convenient server!
+Ember offers GPU and ANE accelerated embedding models with a convenient server!

+Ember works by converting [sentence-transformers models](https://www.sbert.net) to Core ML, then launching a local server you can query to retrieve document embeddings.
+You can select from a few recommended models, or [choose from any of the ones available in Hugging Face](https://huggingface.co/models?library=sentence-transformers&sort=trending).

+Sentence transformers models generate representations (called embeddings) from documents, which you can use for tasks such as semantic search, similarity, retrieval or clustering.
+For more information, please refer to [the documentation](https://www.sbert.net).

 ## Getting Started